-- a) Chapter 6 of the NORSOK U-100N standard should be used for manned underwater operations, - b) Chapter 8 of the ISO 15544 standard should be used for emergency preparedness and safety, with the following addition: the Norwegian Oil Industry Association's (OLF's) and the Norwegian Shipowners' Association's guidelines for safety and emergency preparedness training No. 002 should be used for safety and emergency preparedness training for personnel on facilities and vessels, - c) Chapter 4.9 of the NORSOK D-010 standard and OLF/NR's policy 024 regarding training of drilling and well personnel should be used for general competence within drilling and well activities.
-In cases of underbalanced drilling and completion, Chapter 13.7.2 of the NORSOK D-010 standard should also be used. - d) the following regulations should be used for work on electrical installations: - a) the Regulations relating to qualification requirements for electrical professionals (in Norwegian only), or the Norwegian Maritime Directorate's Regulations relating to qualification requirements and certificate rights for personnel on Norwegian ships, fishing vessels and mobile facilities (in Norwegian only), should be used for personnel on permanently placed facilities, - b) the Regulations relating to qualification requirements and certificate rights for personnel on Norwegian ships, fishing vessels and mobile facilities (in Norwegian only) should be used for personnel on mobile facilities registered in a national ships' register, - e) Appendix 3 to the Civil Aviation Authority's Regulations relating to flight weather service (in Norwegian only) should be used for weather observers who carry out routine weather observations (METAR), - f) Appendix B to the NORSOK R-003 standard should be used for lifting operations, - g) the Norwegian Maritime Directorate's Regulations relating to qualification requirements and certificate rights for personnel on Norwegian ships, fishing vessels and mobile facilities registered in a national ships' register (in Norwegian only), should be used for maritime operations, - a) the party responsible for operating the maritime systems on permanently placed, mobile facilities, should fulfil the qualification requirements for comparable positions in the regulations mentioned in litera g of these guidelines.
-Control room operators who operate maritime systems
+- a) Chapter 6 of the NORSOK U-100N standard should be used for manned underwater operations, - b) Chapter 8 of the ISO 15544 standard should be used for emergency preparedness and safety, with the following addition: the Norwegian Oil and Gas' guidelines for safety and emergency preparedness training No. 002 should be used for safety and emergency preparedness training for personnel on facilities and vessels, - c) Chapter 4.9 of the NORSOK D-010 standard and Norwegian Oil and Gas' policy 024 regarding training of drilling and well personnel should be used for general competence within drilling and well activities.
+In cases of underbalanced drilling and completion, Chapter 13.7.2 of the NORSOK D-010 standard should also be used, - d) the following regulations and guidelines should be used for work on electrical installations: - a) the Regulations relating to qualification requirements for electrical professionals (in Norwegian only) or Regulations relating to qualification requirements and certificates for seamen (in Norwegian only) for personnel on permanently placed facilities, - b) the Regulations relating to qualification requirements and certificates for seamen (in Norwegian only) for personnel on mobile facilities registered in a national ships' register,

-- on such permanently placed, mobile facilities, should fulfil the requirements related to certificates for control room operators in the same regulations.
-The party responsible for stability on board, should have maritime competence equivalent to the stability manager in the same regulations, - b) in the event of operations with dynamic positioning Equipment Classes 2 and 3, those operating the equipment, should have competence in accordance with the regulations as mentioned in litera g of these guidelines, cf. Section 31.
-For operations in Equipment Class 1, one competent person is sufficient.

-for facilities registered in a national ships' register, it is also assumed that maritime competence is documented in accordance with the requirements stipulated by the respective flag state authorities, h) in connection with the use of communication equipment, it should be ensured that the person responsible for communication, cf. Section 80, second subsection, has sufficient experience as communications operator and valid GMDSS radio operator certificate (GOC or ROC depending on radio transmitting equipment on board), as well as necessary competence in areas such as emergency preparedness management, helicopter communication, meteorological observation and monitoring of the safety zones and maritime zones surrounding the facility.
+- c) 059 Norwegian oil and gas' recommended guidelines for professional electrical workers' competence (in Norwegian only) - e) Appendix 3 to the Civil Aviation Authority's Regulations relating to flight weather service (in Norwegian only) should be used for weather observers who carry out routine weather observations (METAR), - f) Appendix B to the NORSOK R-003 standard should be used for lifting operations, - g) the Norwegian Maritime Authority's Regulations relating to qualification requirements and certificates for seamen (in Norwegian only) should be used for maritime operations, - a) the party responsible for operating the maritime systems on permanently placed, mobile facilities, should fulfil the qualification requirements for comparable positions in the regulations mentioned in litera g of these guidelines.
+Control room operators who operate maritime systems on such permanently placed, mobile facilities, should fulfil the requirements related to certificates for control room operators in the same regulations.
+The party responsible for stability on board, should have maritime competence equivalent to the offshore installation manager in the same regulations, - b) in the event of operations with dynamic positioning Equipment Classes 2 and 3, those operating the equipment, should have competence in accordance with the regulations as mentioned in litera g of these guidelines, cf. Section 31.
+For operations in Equipment Class 1, one competent person is sufficient, h) in connection with the use of communication equipment, it should be ensured that the person responsible for communication, cf. Section 80, second subsection, has sufficient experience as communications operator and valid GMDSS radio operator certificate (GOC or ROC depending on radio transmitting equipment on board), as well as necessary competence in areas such as emergency preparedness management, helicopter communication, meteorological observation and monitoring of the safety zones and maritime zones surrounding the facility.